DIPlib/diplib/changelogs/diplib_next.md

   This means it can be used to create images that are compatible with some image display widgets (Windows bitmap, Qt image, etc.).

+- `dip::LowestCommonAncestorSolver` is no longer in the public API.
+This class contained code used in the Exact Stochastic Watershed (`dip::StochasticWatershed` with `seeds` set to `"exact"` or `nIterations` set to 0).

 ### Bug fixes

 - `dip::Log2` computed the natural logarithm instead of the base-2 logarithm.